zachbernheimer/SelfAssemblySim/README.md

 * Seed crystals/facets

 ## Warnings
-This was written quickly, so some things like proper input verification were neglected.
+This was written quickly, so some things like proper input verification for the particle group inputs were neglected.
+Invalid inputs here could crash the program.
+For the other inputs (which are updated live insted of on sim reset) there is basic input validation.
 If you find you can't type a specific number into a given input feild, try a lower value, as some have upper limits to prevent crashes which are not clearly labeled in the menu yet.

 ## Acknowledgements
-This project depends on the Pygame and PyBox2D python libraries.
+This project depends on the Pygame and PyBox2D python libraries, among others.
 All dependencies are used in accordance with their respective liscenses.

+This project was inspired by [*Nanoparticle Superlattice Engineering with DNA*](https://doi.org/10.1126/science.1210493), by Robert Macfarlane et. al. I am not affiliated with the authors in any way.